 General Minimum Requirements for the Educational Specialist Degree (EdS)

-See the School of Education section of this bulletin and the School of Education Handbook for Educational Specialist Students for information on degree procedures.
+Consult "Educational Specialist Degree," p.
+234, of this bulletin and the School of Education Handbook for Educational Specialist Students for information on degree procedures.

 General Minimum Requirements for Doctoral Degrees (EdD, PhD, ThD)